samuelfsk/2023-BOTB-hackton/README.md

 A simple static hackton demo website for the HBCU BOTB.
-Made with html and css(bootstarp) only.